DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Source Aggregate MemberAbstract

-An Aggregate Member is an Entity Element that serves as an internal constituent of an Aggregate Block, incorporating (aggregating) an external Building Block into its parent structure.
+An Aggregate Member is an Entity that serves as an internal constituent of an Aggregate Block, incorporating (aggregating) an external Building Block into its parent structure.

 Aggregation is the syntactic mechanism that enables the construction of modular, composite Building Blocks.
-It establishes a reified Relationship Element (the nested Aggregate Member) between the Aggregate Block and the aggregated Building Block, allowing the definition of local characteristic specific to the Aggregate Member.
+It establishes a reified Relationship (the nested Aggregate Member) between the Aggregate Block and the aggregated Building Block, allowing the definition of local characteristic specific to the Aggregate Member.
 This mechanism facilitates the expression of emergent properties within the composite structure of the Aggregate Block .

 Examples: